ReserveJudgement/SocialCOMPACT-Leaderboard/README.md

 By deserializing, the agent can recognize the current task, process the message accordingly, and optionally access structured data in the info dict.

 ### Onboarding Agents
-In the first communication of the game, the assessor onboards the agent by setting task to "background".
+In the first communication of the game, the assessor onboards the agent by setting the task to "background".
 The "message" contains a prompt providing the agent with the game description, their name, the names of the other agents in the game and a set of private preferences. "info" gives the same information in a sructured dictionary with the keys "name", "opponents" and "preferences".
 No response is required.
-The agent should store this information for reference throughout the game.
+The agent should store the relevant information for reference throughout the game.

 ### Chat Stage
 During the game, there are three basic agent skills that are called upon, which are triggered by the "task".
 These are: "chat", "predict" and "act".